vokegpu/amogpu/README.md

+# This library is deprecated and old.
+# do not use

 # Amogpu

 The reason to this readme is written in another language and not english is because there is not good materials to learn OpenGL in portuguese (Brasil).
 --

 Entenda, a GPU é muito importante para nós programdores e programadoras, sem ela aplicações que nós usamos não teria o minimo de performance e design bonito!